 He frowned.
 Perhaps, he finally wrote.
 That seems extreme.

-“What if I could prove that the priests are trying to kill you?” she said.
-“And if I could provide a way out--someone to smuggle us from the palace and out of the city?”
+“What if I could prove that the priests are trying to kill you?
+And if I could provide a way out--someone to smuggle us from the palace and out of the city?”
 The concept obviously bothered him.
 If it is the only way, he wrote, then I will go with you.
 But I do not believe that we will get to that point.

 “I hope you’re right,” she said.
 But if you’re not, she thought, then we’re escaping.
 We’ll take our chances back with my family, war or no war.